Leveraging LLMs for Formal Software Requirements -- Challenges and Prospects: Introduction

 \textbf{Positioning for Long-Term Vision:} As a position paper, our work serves as a foundational step toward a longer-term vision of trustworthy, LLM-assisted formal methods tooling that bridges the expertise gap in safety-critical software development.

-Noting firstly that the main body of the paper is supported by several detailed Appendices.
-Section \ref{sec:soa} describes a focused state of the art.
+The structure of the paper is: Section \ref{sec:soa} describes a focused state of the art.
 Section \ref{sec:challenges} outlines the challenges and future directions for the research, supported by Appendix \ref{app:initial_setup} that outlines the experiment setup and analysis performed on an example of the PathCrawler tool of Frama-C where we have re-simulated the methodology presented in \cite{Granberry2025a}.
 This analysis is based on four provers available in Frama-C i.e. Alt-Ergo, Z3, CVC4 and CVC5.
 Appendix \ref{app:exectime_analysis} presents the execution time comparison for these provers on the programs provided in \cite{FramaCISOLA2024}.
-Section \ref{sec:conclusions} concludes the paper.
+Section \ref{sec:discussion} discusses our plans for future work and Section \ref{sec:conclusions} concludes the paper.